 This quick and easy Spinach & Potato (Aloo Palak) curry recipe is healthy, full of authentic flavor, and naturally vegetarian (or vegan, if you omit the ghee).

-Aloo Palak – One of the rare dishes I make very frequently.
+Aloo Palak is one of the rare dishes I make very frequently.

 Because a) I truly, whole-heartedly love spinach… for its taste, health benefits and versatility (spinach cake, anyone?) and b) I always have spinach in the fridge; and if it starts to wilt, this is my favorite way to use it.